For Experienced Workers

 We offer a variety of assessment methods for the NVQ 2356-99 such as on-site assessments where we visit you anywhere in the UK.
 The visit will be carefully planned with your assessor and the evidence collected will count towards your NVQ.
 On-site assessments are not included within this price plan, if you wish to have on-site assessments then you will need to contact us for a price.

 There are many, many benefits of undertaking on-site assessments, however on-site assessments are not without their problems and can impose restrictions on the progress of your NVQ.
 For example:

-• On- site assessments can be costly for the candidate as the assessor charges for traveling time and time spent on site.
+• On-site assessments can be costly for the candidate as the assessor charges for travelling time and time spent on site.

 Remote On-Site Assessments

-To overcome these difficulties and remain competitive we now offer remote live assessments using your mobile phone as a live link to our video – conferencing system , VIDYO.
+To overcome these difficulties and remain competitive we now offer remote live assessments using a video-conferencing system compatible with mobile devices.

 Your assessor can carry out a direct observation of you without the need to physically visit your site.
 This is carried out using your mobile phone and a Bluetooth headset.
 This will enable you to engage with the remote assessments in a safe manner and add more flexibility to the time and date that your assessor carries out the on- site assessment.

 • Remote on-site assessments can be arranged at short notice.